Creating new items

 Ready to start entering item data into PlentyONE?
 This page teaches you how to manually create items and variations.

-This page assumes that you already have basic knowledge of the item structure in PlentyONE.
-You should know the difference between items and variations and you should know how variations can inherit data.
+This page assumes that you already have basic knowledge of the item structure in PlentyONE: You should know the difference between item and variation and how variations inherit data.

 Furthermore, make sure you’ve saved the following data in your system before you start manually creating items and variations: